Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzVpnClientRootCertificate.md

 ## SYNTAX

 ```
-New-AzureRmVpnClientRootCertificate -Name <String> -PublicCertData <String>
+New-AzVpnClientRootCertificate -Name <String> -PublicCertData <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmVpnClientRootCertificate** cmdlet creates a new VPN root certificate for use on a virtual network gateway.
+The **New-AzVpnClientRootCertificate** cmdlet creates a new VPN root certificate for use on a virtual network gateway.
 Root certificates are X.509 certificates that identify your Root Certification Authority: all other certificates used on the gateway trust the root certificate.
 This cmdlet creates a stand-alone certificate that is not assigned to a virtual gateway.
-Instead, the certificate created by **New-AzureRmVpnClientRootCertificate** is used in conjunction with the New-AzureRmVirtualNetworkGateway cmdlet when creating a new gateway.
+Instead, the certificate created by **New-AzVpnClientRootCertificate** is used in conjunction with the New-AzVirtualNetworkGateway cmdlet when creating a new gateway.
 For example, suppose you create a new certificate and store it in a variable named $Certificate.
 You can then use that certificate object when creating a new virtual gateway.
 For instance,
-`New-AzureRmVirtualNetworkGateway -Name "ContosoVirtualGateway" -ResourceGroupName "ContosoResourceGroup" -Location "West US" -GatewayType "VPN" -IpConfigurations $Ipconfig  -VPNType "RouteBased" -VpnClientRootCertificates $Certificate`
+`New-AzVirtualNetworkGateway -Name "ContosoVirtualGateway" -ResourceGroupName "ContosoResourceGroup" -Location "West US" -GatewayType "VPN" -IpConfigurations $Ipconfig  -VPNType "RouteBased" -VpnClientRootCertificates $Certificate`
-For more information, see the documentation for the New-AzureRmVirtualNetworkGateway cmdlet.
+For more information, see the documentation for the New-AzVirtualNetworkGateway cmdlet.

 ## EXAMPLES